CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 112.11.0.sec=To guide the evaluations and reviews referred to in paragraphs 1 to 7 of this Article, the {_AI_Office} shall undertake to develop an objective and participative methodology for the evaluation of {_risk} levels based on the criteria outlined in the relevant Articles and the inclusion of new systems in:

-112.11.1.sec=the list set out in Annex III, including the extension of existing area headings or the addition of new area headings in that Annex;
+112.11.1.sec=the list set out in Annex {Annex.III.Xnum}, including the extension of existing area headings or the addition of new area headings in that Annex;

 112.11.2.sec=the list of prohibited practices set out in Article {Article.5.Xnum}; and